lucgerrits/pi-pyserver-for-arduino-project/README.md

 ## On raspberry

-The Pi is already containing the nessesary program and conf.
+The Pi is already containing the nessesary program and conf (using [this](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md)).

 ### Mode: normal wifi
 edit: